ARTICLES

 ■ Maruyama Park (Sapporo City)

-Maruyama Park, located near the center of Sapporo, is one of Hokkaido's leading cherry blossom viewing spots, with a wide variety of beautiful plants to enjoy.
-The best time to see the flowers is from late April to mid-May.
-Maruyama Park is conveniently located, just three minutes from Maruyama Koen Station on the Sapporo Municipal Subway.
-This year, due to the effects of COVID-19, the use of firearms is prohibited, and people are urged to refrain from holding parties with blankets as much as possible and to visit at quiet times and on quiet days.
-Although there are some restrictions on how you can enjoy the park, the beauty of the cherry blossoms remains the same as in previous years, so why not consider it as one of your cherry blossom viewing spots?
+Located near the center of Sapporo, Maruyama Park allows visitors to enjoy a variety of beautiful plants and is one of Hokkaido's most representative cherry blossom spots.
+The best time to visit is from late April to mid-May.
+Maruyama Park is also very conveniently located, just a 3-minute walk from Maruyama-Koen Station on the Sapporo Municipal Subway.
+Due to the impact of COVID-19 this year, the use of open flames is prohibited.
+Furthermore, visitors are asked to refrain from having parties on picnic sheets and to visit during less crowded times and days.
+Although there are some restrictions on how you can enjoy the park, the beauty of the cherry blossoms remains unchanged from previous years, so why not consider it as one of your cherry blossom viewing destinations?

-▼For more information, please see the Domingo spot page.
+▼For more details, please see the Domingo spot page

 Maruyama Park